kopius/sunrisr/README.md

 #### Affirmation History

-Sunrisr's data model already offers the ability to track users' history of successfully completing their daily affirmation.
-I would like to leverage this information into a dashboard view where users can see a visual representation of how consistently they're affirming
+Sunrisr's data model already offers the ability to track users' history of successfully completing their morning affirmations.
+I would like to leverage this information into a dashboard view where users can see a visual representation of how consistently they're affirming over time.